jerichofaderon/jerichofaderon/README.md

 I'm Jericho, a software engineer based in New York City.

-I recently (2024) graduated from Lehman College where I studied computer science 💻
+I am from Lehman College where I study computer science 💻

 ## GitHub Analytics